What Is an ACD in a Call Center?

 Fig. ACD monitoring in Voiptime Contact Center.

-If the number of incoming calls exceeds the call center’s capabilities it is possible to transfer part of the calls to another contact center, which will handle this part of call volume until it is normalized.
+If the number of incoming calls exceeds the call center’s capabilities it's possible to transfer part of the calls to another contact center or contact center agent, which will handle this part of the call volume until it is normalized.

 Call Monitoring, Reporting, and Coaching of Agents

 As a remote contact center, you want to control every action of your agents.
 You need real-time insights about calls, messages, working time, and sales.
 It’s an achievable goal to maintain a high level of customer experience, control your agents, evaluate and mentor them absolutely remotely.

 The Voiptime Cloud software gives you astonishing options to manage the workflow of the call center without losing a single additional dollar.

 How to Overcome the Highest Volumes of Calls?

 From time to time, your call center meets an extremely high calling volume from customers, and it's hard to handle all calls and queries simultaneously.
 To overcome this issue and deliver a 5-star experience anyway, you have the option to give a callback or receive a voicemail.
 Take a look at both of them:

 - Callback.
 If your customers are busy and can’t wait in a queue, they have an option to use a callback function to receive the service as soon as possible.
 After receiving a callback request, relevant agents in a call center make a callback, based on the possible needs of the customer.

 - Voice mail.
 In some cases, customers are busy or don’t want to achieve immediate callbacks.
 They leave voice mails instead of callbacks, so agents can listen to a message and solve it without calling.

 Make smart cloud-based call routing software your core ally in providing a 5-star customer experience and revenue velocity.
 Astonish your customers with fast and effective resolving of their solutions without wasting any additional time or money.